Breast Cancer

 Overview:

-Male breast cancer can also be discovered using mammogram.
+Male breast cancer can also be discovered using mammograms.
 The most common symptoms are a painless firm mass in the subareolar area and imaging is abnormal in 80-90% of cases.

 Procedure:

-Imaging involves two X-rays of each breast using very low-dose radiation.
-A screening mammogram is often recommended as a part of annual preventive care.
+Breast imaging, as a screening tool, involves two X-rays of each breast using very low-dose radiation And is often recommended as a part of annual preventive care.
 If a person has breast cancer symptoms or a distinct observation is made during the screening exam, a more detailed diagnostic mammogram can be performed.
-In addition, a radiology process called digital breast tomosynthesis, a 3D mammogram, or using MRI imaging can be used in situations where the tissue is extremely dense, and lesions can be difficult to see.
+In addition, a radiology process called digital breast tomosynthesis, a 3D mammogram, can be performed, or using MRI imaging can be used in situations where the tissue is extremely dense and lesions can be difficult to see.

 A recent study showed that women who were regularly screened for breast cancer, yearly, had a 47% lower risk of dying from the disease over 20 years.
 Yet even with mammograms and other imaging, life expectancy for women with undetected, or aggressive and metastatic disease has not changed.